-During SFY 2025, DEQ used the 2022, and 2023 capitalization grants to fund set- aside activities and DWSRF loans.
+During SFY 2025, DEQ used the 2022 and 2023 capitalization grants to fund Set-aside activities and DWSRF loans.
 DEQ entered into a contract for the annual financial and compliance audit of the DWSRF program for SFY 2025 which will be performed during SFY 2026.
-The audited financial statements can be found in Attachment 6.

-Audited financial statements for the Oklahoma Drinking Water Treatment Loan Administrative Fund for SFY 2025 are included as Attachment 4.
+The audited financial statements can be found in Attachment 3 and the audited financial statements for the Oklahoma Drinking Water Treatment Loan Administrative Fund for SFY 2025 are included as Attachment 4.

 XI.
-Cross-Collateralization of the DWSRF and Clean Water State Revolving Fund (CWSRF)
+Cross Collateralization of the DWSRF and Clean Water State Revolving Fund (CWSRF) Revenue Bond Structure